Threat Hunting using Firewall Logs – Soc Incident Response Procedure

 • Check for denied inbound traffic from an IP towards particular port or generic ports which can be used as an early warning for your teams of what it is coming towards you in an early future.

 • Denied outbound traffic: To have denied outbound traffic is concerning, ruling out misconfiguration issues in your infrastructure you need to wonder what is happening inside your network that the traffic is being denied in the firewall.
 If the traffic is being denied it is because your security policy contemplated that scenario before or because that communication it is not supposed to happen.
+For this reason, it is important to ensure that your firewall policy is on track.
+A firewall policy manager automates the process for better visibility and timely changes in the firewall rules.

 • Some botnets C2 protocols communicate port TCP 443, but using a proprietary protocol rather than HTTP over SSL.
 So monitoring the port 80 denied/blocked connections to a fixed count will help to control botnet connection.